Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Invariants, stability, and convergence

 Let $(V,d_V)$ be a given pseudometric space.
 The $V$-valued invariant $\iota:\Ncom\rightarrow V$ is said to be \emph{quantitatively stable} if there exists a constant $L> 0$ such that

-for all networks $X$ and $Y$.
-The least constant $L$ such that the above holds for all $X,Y\in\Ncom$ is the Lipschitz constant of $\iota$ and is denoted $\mathbf{L}(\iota).$
+for all networks $Z$ and $Y$.
+The least constant $L$ such that the above holds for all $Z,Y\in\Ncom$ is the Lipschitz constant of $\iota$ and is denoted $\mathbf{L}(\iota).$

-Note that by identifying a non-constant quantitatively stable $V$-valued invariant $\iota$, we immediately obtain a lower bound for the $\dno$ distance between any two compact networks $(X,\omega_X)$ and $(Y,\omega_Y)$.
-Furthermore, given a finite family $\iota_\alpha:\Ncom\rightarrow V$, $\alpha\in A$, of non-constant quantitatively stable invariants, we may obtain the following lower bound for the distance between compact networks $X$ and $Y$:
+Note that by identifying a non-constant quantitatively stable $V$-valued invariant $\iota$, we immediately obtain a lower bound for the $\dn$ distance between any two compact networks $(Z,\omega_Z)$ and $(Y,\omega_Y)$.
+Furthermore, given a finite family $\iota_\alpha:\Ncom\rightarrow V$, $\alpha\in A$, of non-constant quantitatively stable invariants, we may obtain the following lower bound for the distance between compact networks $Z$ and $Y$:

-It is often the case that computing $d_V(\iota(X),\iota(Y))$ is substantially simpler than computing the $\dno$ distance between $X$ and $Y$ (which leads to a possibly NP-hard problem).
+It is often the case that computing $d_V(\iota(Z),\iota(Y))$ is substantially simpler than computing the $\dn$ distance between $Z$ and $Y$ (which leads to a possibly NP-hard problem).
 The invariants described in the previous section are quantitatively stable.
+The proofs of the next results are in Section \ref{sec:pf-stab}.